Endoman123/jaredtulayan.com/_projects/apps/server.md

 Finally, this is all routed through an eero mesh router and an unmanaged switch.
 Again, in hindsight, I should have taken a managed switch as having VLANs might have beena a useful feature for isolating all of our IoT devices.

-I hope to still add things to this stack; one such thing is a VPS so that my family and I can access this network wherever we are.
+I hope to still add things to this stack; one such thing is a VPN so that my family and I can access this network wherever we are.